-You have a moderate preference for tactile learning.
-This means you are OK with learning through touch.
-You are somewhat helped by lessons that require the use of models and other physical objects.
-You can develop this ability further through practice.
+You have a high preference for tactile learning - learning through touch.
+Lessons that use models and other physical objects usually help you to learn a concept.
+You can take advantage of this ability and develop it further through practice.
 Use the recommendations below.